CARLISLE AND WHIPPLE

 I am lumping these two together because I can't tell where one ends and the other begins.

 The first company at Whipple was Justis Collins' Whipple Colliery Co.
 An explosion at the mine in 1907 killed 16 miners.
-Lowell Thomas, the newscaster from radio's golden era, once broadcast from inside the mine, which closed
+The Whipple mine closed

 in 1957.